eliranmal/styli.sh/README.md

 convert this output to a different format on the fly.

-we [eat our own dog food][3]. that means you can delve into the code, and see how _styli.sh_ is used (by itself) to format help/usage output.
+we [eat our own dog food][3]. that means you can delve into the code, and see how _styli.sh_ is used (by itself) to format and to render its output.

 ## setup